-It should be noted that state aid has not been reduced as a result of payments received by a school district in lieu of taxes nor has any additional funding been appropriated in general for the purposes discussed above since the statute was enacted; however, funds have been appropriated by the Legislature to correct state aid allowances as the result of assessment errors on a case by case basis.
+It should be noted that, historically, state aid has not been reduced as a result of payments received by a school district in lieu of taxes nor has any additional funding been appropriated in general for the purposes discussed above since the statute was enacted; however, funds have been appropriated by the Legislature to correct state aid allowances as the result of assessment errors on a case by case basis.
+However, beginning with the 2016-17 year, the state aid adjustments for payments in lieu of property taxes and the specific reasons listed above were included in the budget bill approved by the Legislature.
+It is anticipated that the adjustments will continue to be included in future state aid appropriations.